Azamat Murzakanov: Ultimate Fighting Championship

 Murzakanov was scheduled to make his debut against Marcin Prachnio on November 20, 2021, at UFC Fight Night 198.
 However, the bout was later scrapped due to visa issues.

 Murzakanov was once again scheduled to make his promotional debut against Philipe Lins on December 4, 2021, at UFC on ESPN 31.
 However, Lins withdrew from the event for undisclosed reasons and he was replaced by Jared Vanderaa.
 Shortly after the weigh-ins, officials announced that the bout had been canceled due to Vanderaa not being medically cleared.

-Murzakanov made his UFC debut against Tafon Nchukwi on March 12, 2022, at UFC Fight Night: Santos vs. Ankalaev Despite losing most of the bout, Murzakanov won the bout after knocking Nchukwi out with a flying knee in round three.
+Murzakanov made his UFC debut against Tafon Nchukwi on March 12, 2022, at UFC Fight Night 203 Despite losing most of the bout, Murzakanov won the bout after knocking Nchukwi out with a flying knee in round three.
 This win earned him the Performance of the Night award.

-In his sophomore performance, Murzakanov faced Devin Clark on August 13, 2022, at UFC on ESPN: Vera vs. Cruz.
+In his sophomore performance, Murzakanov faced Devin Clark on August 13, 2022, at UFC on ESPN 41.
 He won the fight via technical knockout in round three.

-Murzakanov faced Dustin Jacoby on April 15, 2023, at UFC on ESPN: Holloway vs. Allen.
+Murzakanov faced Dustin Jacoby on April 15, 2023, at UFC on ESPN 44.
 He won the fight by unanimous decision.

 Murzakanov was scheduled to face Volkan Oezdemir on September 2, 2023, at UFC Fight Night 226.
 However, Murzakanov pulled out in early August for unknown reasons and was replaced by Bogdan Guskov.